Click on the Main Categories above to start your adventure.

 physiological symptoms because Beta-blockers block the body's response to

-adrenaline and corticosteroids work by reducing inflammation through suppression
+adrenaline and corticosteroids work by reducing inflammation through

-not the answer either.
+alcohol is not the answer either.

 Psychologists

-make a distinction between two basic types of coping strategy - problem focused
+make a distinction between two basic types of coping strategy - problem

-situation changes the way a person thinks anyway.
+of the situation changes the way a person thinks anyway.

 It